Bill Creston

-William Z "Bill" Creston (March 16, 1932 – May 30, 2024) was born in Brooklyn, New York, the second of two sons born to Selma Creston and Samuel Creston.
+William Z "Bill" Creston (March 16, 1932 – May 30, 2024) was born in Brooklyn, New York City, the second of two sons born to Selma Creston and Samuel Creston.
 Bill's older brother Seymore died at age twelve from illness when Bill was six years old.
-Bill Creston was an independent filmmaker, artist and educator.
+Bill Creston was an independent filmmaker, artist and teacher.
 During the late 1960s Creston was an early advocate of using video as an artistic medium.
 As an established professional artist, he sparked controversy over his independence and use of dark humor within his avant-garde artworks.
 His artistic mediums included: painting, street works, performance and films.
 Creston is credited with initiating the first video departments at both Cooper Union and the School of Visual Arts in New York City.

 Early professional career

 Creston began formally studying fine art at the High School of Music & Art (1946–1950) in Manhattan, New York.
 He started his professional career as an artist while studying painting at the Art Students League (ASL) (1950–1954) in New York City.
 Creston gained a reputation as an iconoclastic artist who used the mediums of painting, street art installation, performance art and video art.
 His avant-garde narrative and autobiographical films have screened at Lincoln Center, Museum of Modern Art, The Kitchen, and Anthology Film Archives.